cioos-siooc/metadata-entry-form/firebase-functions/functions/dataset-name.md

 - [ ] ROR and ORCID(s) are included and linked properly where applicable
 - [ ] For datasets where DFO is a partner, ensure 'parent' ROR is added (https://ror.org/02qa1x782).
 DFO 'child' organizations (i.e. CHS) and their ROR are optional.
-- [ ] The citation in the metadata record matches the preferred citation mentioned in the data package.
+- [ ] Include Hakai Institute as Publisher, Distributor, and Owner (if applicable) and include data@hakai.org as email
-- [ ] Include Hakai Institute as Publisher (& Distributor?)
+- [ ] Make sure email address is provided if the role is 'Metadata Custodian' or 'Point of Contact'
-- [ ] Make sure email address is provided if the role is 'Point of Contact'
+- [ ] Add contact affiliation where known including ROR
-- [ ] Add contact affiliation where known
+- [ ] Use institutional email adresses where possible for contacts

 ### Resources